Gilandel/utils-old/README.md

 [Link to summary](./utils-assertor#summary)

 # utils-io
-- Closeable manager: A manager for closeable, to open X closeable and to close them (written before Java7 autocloseable)
+- CloseableManager: A manager for closeable, to open X closeable and to close them (written before Java7 autocloseable)
-- Encoding utils: All encoding (BOM, String and Charset)
+- EncodingUtils: All encoding (BOM, String and Charset)
-- File CRC32 utils: To get CRC32 from a file
+- FileCRC32Utils: To get CRC32 from a file
-- File size utils: List all file sizes from octects to exabioctets
+- FileSizeUtils: List all file sizes from octects to exabioctets
-- File system utils: All methods to manage files and directories
+- FileSystemUtils: All methods to manage files and directories
-- File utils: To read, write and compare files
+- FileUtils: To read, write and compare files
-- Stream utils: To manage stream files (related to Input/OutputStream)
+- StreamUtils: To manage stream files (related to Input/OutputStream)
+- SystemUtils: To get operating system info

 # utils-log
 - MDCMT: To add easily MDC in your application in multi-threaded context